ivallesp/awesome-optimizers/README.md

-# Deep Learning optimizers study
+# Awesome-optimizers - Deep Learning optimizers study and implementations in numpy

 ## Introduction and objectives
 The objective of this repository is to summarize the study I did for **deeply understanding the most common neural networks oprimizers**.
 In it, you will find implementations from scratch for the following gradient-based optimization algorithms.